sstockard/sstockard.github.io/index.md

 I am a detail-oriented, motivated, and results-driven Research Data Analyst at The Ohio State University.
 My current research involves using computational methods to analyze large scale genomic data in breast cancer, applying analytical methods that are relevant to many fields.

-**Technical Skills:** I most commonly program in R, but am proficient in Python, C++, SQL, Tableau, SPSS, and SAS.
+**Technical Skills:** I most commonly program in R, but am proficient in Python, C++, SQL, SPSS, and SAS.

 # Recent Projects